hernad/harbour/AGILE_HERNAD.md

 I don't know what is the future for me or this community.
 I am glad that I am not passive observer in this story.

-I see my work as contributon to the harbour community, you see me as distractor.
+I see my work as contributon to the harbour community, other can see that as a distraction to avoid.
 Never mind.

 I am alive, active and agile.
 These are most important things :).